apostrophecms/apostrophe/README.md

 Jot does not require any external CSS framework.
 Jot's internal templates are processed with Nunjucks, which is awesome, but your Node application does not have to use Nunjucks.

+You must have the following on your development and production servers:

+node, of course
+mongodb, on your local machine (or edit wiki.js to point somewhere else) imagemagick, to resize uploaded images (specifically the `convert` command line tool)

+Mac developers can install imagemagick via MacPorts.
+Your production server will need it too; it's probably a simple `apt-get install` or `yum` command away.
+Heroku includes imagemagick as standard equipment.

 ## Adding Editable Areas With Jot: A Simple Example

 ### Configuring Jot